What Is A Friction Hinge?

 Friction hinges are used in a variety of applications where resistance is required.
 As mentioned earlier, one of the most popular applications is a laptop.
 The hinges allow the laptop screen to remain positioned exactly where you set it.
 They are also found in electronics devices used for medical, automotive, aerospace and defense.
 These hinges can be found in many transportation settings including planes, trains, boat and automobiles.
 Friction hinges are used in many other industrial and consumer applications from kitchen appliances to retail displays.
 Please click here if you’d like to learn more about friction hinge applications.

-Stock & Custom Friction Hinges by TorqMaster
+Stock & Custom Friction Hinges

 TorqMaster designs and manufactures Friction Hinges in various sizes and strengths.
 The majority of our designs are 360-degree hinges, meaning that the hinge components can rotate about themselves all the way around.
 The motion is usually limited by the mating components to which the hinge is mounted.